-Our estimates are larger than recent private travel elasticities from the United States gasoline market, which are larger than had been found in prior studies with aggregate data and cross-sectional designs Levin et al. (2017).
+Our estimates are larger than recent travel elasticities from the United States gasoline market, which are larger than had been found in prior studies with aggregate data and cross-sectional designs Levin et al. (2017).
 They are also larger than those found in the United States taxi market (Rose and Hensher, 2014) However, they are consistent with recent estimates from ride-hail services in Prague (Buchholz et al., 2020).
 Our estimates may differ with the earlier literature for a few potential reasons: (1) Prior studies have typically examined the effects of short-run price changes.
 As far as we are aware, this price treatment was the largest and longest that Uber has provided to riders.
-We will test the importance of this in the following subsection.
-(2) Whereas prior studies have typically focused on transport markets with higher-quality substitutes, this study specifically focuses on a transit-constrained city.
-The large price changes examined in this study may induce significant substitution across different modes of travel, including other ride-hailing services; We assess the importance of substitution across modes in Section 5.2.
+It is possible that our pre-announced price reductions affected the salience of discounted Uber services, leading to increased utilization due to the attention our study brings to travel as opposed to the price effects alone.
+Using two auxilliary experiments detailed in Appendix G, we find no evidence that the salience of the experiment led to strategic overuse.
+We also show that the length of the treatment does not change behavior.
+Riders who were informed that they only had 1 week of subsidy acted similarly to the first week of behavior for those in our 3 month experiment.
+(2) Whereas prior studies have typically focused on transport markets with higher-quality transportation options, this study specifically focuses on a transit-constrained city.
+The large price changes examined in this study may induce significant substitution away from options such as public buses; We assess the importance of substitution across modes in Section 5.2.
 (3) The experimental elasticities in Table 1 isolate the response to a change in price alone, while studies of market-wide price changes examine responses to changes in monetary costs as well as endogenous increases in time cost related to congestion effects.
 We examine differences between the effects of monetary price changes in our sample and the equilibrium effects of market-level price reductions in Section 6.